BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward-faq.md

 The exact token that will be used in the Barn Raise is TBD, but given the time delay between the Barn Raise and Unpausing Beanstalk, it will likely be a major stablecoin such as USDC or UST, not ETH.

-Unpausing **Beanstalk**
+**Unpausing Beanstalk**
 -----------------------

 > What's going to happen to Beans, Stalk, Seeds, BDV, and Pods?

-All Beanstalk assets will be scaled down by a factor proportional to the percentage of the total number of Beans Sown during the Barn Raise.
+All Beanstalk assets will be scaled down by a factor proportional to the percentage of total capital Sown during the Barn Raise.

 Example: If Beanstalk raises `40%` of the target ~$76M, each Silo Member's existing Stalk balances will be scaled down by `60%`.